Simon-Lee-UK/blackjack-game/README.md

 # Python Blackjack Game

 Alex started work on a blackjack game.
 He had it semi-working, but decided it was time to learn OOP, so he went off and re-wrote it within his own repo using OOP.
-His code is still accessible as legacy code in the files:
+His code is still accessible as legacy code in the file:
-- Blackjack OOP.py
 - Blackjack_OOP.py

 Since, Simon has been contributing to his own version of the game.
 Similarly, he has been going for an object-oriented